strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 {% include note.html content="If you have already installed the self-signed certificate, then skip to the [\"Getting a Perfect Lighthouse Audit Result\"](#getting-a-perfect-lighthouse-audit-result) section.
 " %}

-## Installing A Self-Signed Certificate on macOS
+## Installing a Self-Signed Certificate on macOS

 To install the self-signed certificate on macOS: